- ICH GCP

 The Impact of Respiratory Muscle Training and Patient Education on Chronic Constipation Outcomes

-June 8, 2023 updated by: Lawrence Cahalin, University of Miami
+December 9, 2024 updated by: Lawrence Cahalin, University of Miami

-The Impact of a Widely Accessible Respiratory Muscle Training Program Integrated With Patient Education Utilizing a Hybrid Telehealth Platform on Patient-Reported Constipation Outcome Scores: A Call to Treat Beyond The Pelvic Floor
+The Impact of a Widely Accessible Respiratory Muscle Training Program Integrated with Patient Education Utilizing a Hybrid Telehealth Platform on Patient-Reported Constipation Outcome Scores: a Call to Treat Beyond the Pelvic Floor

 The primary aim of this study will be to determine if a respiratory muscle training program that includes both inspiratory muscle training (IMT) and expiratory muscle training (EMT), targeted at improving respiratory muscle performance-based measures combined with patient education about breathing on the toilet will improve patient satisfaction scores in individuals with chronic constipation (CC).